Z-H-Sun/exerb-mingw/README.md

     gem install exerb --local --verbose && del *.gem
     ```
     * If you don't have `git`, it is also OK to [download the current snapshot here](https://github.com/Z-H-Sun/exerb-mingw/archive/refs/heads/master.zip) and extract from the archive instead
-    * If you just want to compile the codes into binaries only without installing (i.e., copying the relevant files to the Ruby path), instead of `gem install ...`, run `rake generate`
+    * If you just want to compile the C codes into binaries only without (re-)installing, instead of `gem install ...`, run `rake generate`.
+This is useful when you have already installed the gem (i.e., the Ruby scripts, `exerb` and `mkexy` and those in the `lib` folder, have been copied to the Ruby path), and you, as a developer, want to change the C codes and update the binaries `data/exerb/*.{exc,dll}`

 ## Updates and Known Bugs

 * Recover compatibility with Ruby 1.8
+* Solve the encoding issue for non-English locale
 * Now compatible with 64-bit Ruby.
 However, the generated 64-bit executables cannot dynamically load libraries (e.g., `Win32API.new(...)`), which will cause Segmentation Fault.
 There are likely more differences between 32-bit and 64-bit images that need further attention.
 * The RT (run-time) cores won't work for Ruby >= 1.9; don't use them (This is because `Rakefile` fails to map correct exports of the exerb runtime DLL; in the future, `dumpbin` might be worth trying although it is proprietary?)
 * Not yet tested with Ruby >= 2.4.
 (RubyInstaller stopped providing the static library; I have not yet tried compiling it manually)